 (a) All posts will include cross-references to bibliographies and other listings that record the work under discussion.
 For the first post that includes the STC, the ESTC and EEBO.
 In addition to bibliographic resources, I will draw on no less than three secondary sources for each post.

 (b) All posts are part of Huron University College’s WordPress site.
 All photography is done using a Nikon D70 and Nikon D7500 with a variety of lenses: AF Micro-Nikkor 60mm f/2.8D, AF-S Nikkor 105mm f/2.8G ED Micro VRII, and AF-S Nikkor 50mm f/1.8G.
 All digital editing is conducted through Adobe Photoshop.

 5. Access.
 Those interested in working with Huron’s Rare Books should make an appointment with the Director of Library and Learning Services, Melanie Mills.
 For details on Western’s Special Collections , see https://www.lib.uwo.ca/archives/

 Scott Schofield is the author behind Impressions.
-He is an Assistant Professor in the Department of English and Cultural Studies at Huron University College.
+He is an Associate Professor in the Department of English and Cultural Studies at Huron University College.
 An Early Modern scholar, with expertise in Book History and the Digital Humanities, his research focuses heavily on the history of printing, reading and collecting of books.